What Is Remote Work? A Guide to Understanding the Future of Work

 Reduced expenses

 Workers save additional money, too.
-A recent FlexJobs survey shows the average remote worker saves $4,000 annually by not spending money on gas, public transport, coffee, lunches, and work attire.
+A recent FlexJobs survey shows the average remote worker saves $4,000 per year by not spending money on gas, public transport, coffee, lunches, and work attire.

 Fewer distractions

-75% of survey participants say they work remotely because of fewer distractions, such as interruptions from colleagues, office chit-chat, and the general noise of an open office environment.
+75% of people say they work remotely because there are fewer distractions such as interruptions from colleagues, office chit chat and general noise of an open office environment.

 Benefits of remote work for businesses

-Businesses also enjoy the perks of remote work: 83% of employers say the shift to remote work has been successful for their company.
+Businesses are also enjoying the perks of remote work: 83% of employers say the shift to remote work has been successful for their company.
 Below are some of the most significant benefits of remote work for businesses.

 Access to a wider talent pool